booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/June/finding-forgiveness-explore-the-journey-of-someone-seeking-forgiveness-from-others-or-from-themselves/2024-06-27-finding-forgiveness-explore-the-journey-of-someone-seeking-forgiveness-from-others-or-from-themselves-57.md

 ---
 title: "The Burden of Guilt - Tom's Stories 57"
-date: 2024-06-27
+date: "2024-06-27"
 permalink: "stories/2024/June/finding-forgiveness-explore-the-journey-of-someone-seeking-forgiveness-from-others-or-from-themselves/"
-description: The Burden of Guilt is a poignant story about a woman's struggle to forgive herself for a tragic accident, and her journey to find peace and spiritual renewal with the help of her pastor and community.
-It explores the themes of guilt, forgiveness, and the transformative power of faith.
+description: "The Burden of Guilt is a poignant story about a woman's struggle to forgive herself for a tragic accident, and her journey to find peace and spiritual renewal with the help of her pastor and community.
+It explores the themes of guilt, forgiveness, and the transformative power of faith."
-theme: Grief and Loss, Forgiveness, Spiritual Growth, Pastoral Guidance, Family Dynamics
+theme: "[Grief and Loss, Forgiveness, Spiritual Growth, Pastoral Guidance, Family Dynamics]"
 tags: "Tom's Stories"
 ---
 #The Burden of Guilt